ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 [^61]: <a href="https://www.forbes.com/sites/paultassi/2023/02/16/chatgpt-is-coming-to-video-games-god-help-us-all" target="_blank">ChatGPT Is Coming To Video Games God Help Us All</a>
 [^62]: <a href="https://www.techtarget.com/whatis/definition/virtual-reality" target="_blank">What is virtual reality?</a>
 [^63]: <a href="https://www.investopedia.com/terms/a/augmented-reality.asp" target="_blank">Augmented Reality (AR) Defined, with Examples and Uses</a>
+[^64]: <a href="https://www.finsmes.com/2022/11/how-technology-is-changing-the-gaming-industry.html" target="_blank">How Technology is Changing the Gaming Industry</a>